New Internet rules set up industry's next battle

 “The European operators are pragmatic and would prefer to get a European policy done so as not leave a vacuum for member states to fill,” said Phillips.

-A challenge for regulators globally will be policing whether telecom and cable companies are using “specialized services” as a way around the obligation to treat traffic equally.
+A challenge for regulators globally will be policing whether telecom and cable companies are using “specialised services” as a way around the obligation to treat traffic equally.